TylerBrinkley/Enums.NET/README.md

 Custom attribute retrieval

 Parsing

+## How Is It Type-Safe
+As you may know there is no way to constrain a type or method's generic type parameter to an Enum in C#.
+This is a limitation the C# compiler imposes, not a limitation of the CLR itself thus a valid .NET assembly can contain these constraints.
+How this library works is that the C# compiler can understand when this constraint is applied, it just can't express it.
+Utilizing Simon Cropp's Fody.ExtraConstraints, Enums.NET is able to automatically apply a post-processing step on build to the compiled assembly to add these constraints to the assembly, thus achieving type safety.

 ## Interface
 EnumsNET.Enums static class for type-safe standard enum operations, with most exposed as extension methods.